smilerx/shameless-self-promotion/resume.md

 Relational Databases (Oracle, MySQL, Postgres, etc)
 Python, Django, PL/SQL, PHP, Java

-###Experience
+##Experience
-####Creator/Founder at The Doula Exchange
+###The Doula Exchange

-November 2012 - Present (5 months)
+	class DoulaExchange(object):
+		my_role = 'Creator/Founder'
+		from_date = 'Nov.
+2012'
+		to_date = 'Current'

+**Summary**
-I created the Doula Exchange (www.doulaexchange.com) to provide a way for prospective parents to quickly and easily connect with caring and professional doulas in their local areas.
+I created the Doula Exchange (www.doulaexchange.com) to provide a way for prospective parents to quickly
-￼￼Page1
+and easily connect with caring and professional doulas in their local areas.
+The idea arose after
-The idea arose after experiencing the poor quality of doula listing websites currently available on the internet when we were looking for a doula for the birth of one of our children.
+experiencing the poor quality of doula listing websites currently available on the internet when we
+were looking for a doula for the birth of one of our children.

-Since our launch in late November 2012, we've registered 100+ doulas for our service and grown a Facebook community from nothing to 50+ people through social media promotion on LinkedIn and Facebook.
+Since our launch in late November 2012, we've registered nearly 200 doulas for our service and
+grown a Facebook community from nothing to 100+ people.

+**Skills Acquired/Practiced**
----- Skills Acquired/Practiced ---- Web Design
+Web Design
 Django / Python
+API Development
 Heroku
-Social Media Marketing Paid Advertising Uservoice Customer Service
+Social Media Marketing
-Creator/Author at developer.improve_thyself
+Paid Advertising
+Uservoice
+Customer Service

+###developer.improve_thyself

+	class DeveloperImproveThyself(object):
+		my_role = 'Creator/Author'
+		from_date = 'Jan.
+2012'
+		to_date = 'Current'

 January 2012 - Present (1 year 3 months)
 As the quality and power of software development platforms continue to grow, it is becoming easier to work as a developer without understanding the principles of good software design.
 I started www.developerimprovethyself.com and its companion Google+ page (http://goo.gl/rLaRh) to help myself and others grow towards true software craftsmanship.
 ---- Skills Acquired/Practiced ---- Self-Hosted Wordpress